Skip to main content

 What is long polling?

-Long polling is a web communication technique in which a client requests information from a server, and the server holds the connection open until it has new data to send.
+Long polling is a web communication technique in which a client (such as a web browser) requests information from a server, and the server holds the connection open until it has new data to send.
 Unlike regular polling, in which the client repeatedly sends requests at fixed intervals, long polling reduces the frequency of requests and server load by keeping the connection open longer.
 When the server has new information, it sends the data and closes the connection, prompting the client to immediately re-establish the connection and wait for more updates.
 This method effectively simulates real-time communication without the need for continuous request cycles.
-It's commonly used in applications, such as in-app chat, in which real-time updates are crucial, but maintaining a constant open connection (like WebSockets) isn't feasible.

 A flow chart demonstrating long polling